shmulik-willinger/traffic_sign_classifier/writeup.md

 ![]( https://github.com/shmulik-willinger/traffic_sign_classifier/blob/master/readme_img/dataset_samples.jpg?raw=true)

 This are the exploratory visualization of the 'Train and 'Test' data set.
-It is a bar chart showing distribution of the imsage across the classes (different traffic signs):
+The bar chart showing distribution of the images across the classes (different traffic signs):

 ![]( https://github.com/shmulik-willinger/traffic_sign_classifier/blob/master/readme_img/train_distribution.jpg?raw=true)

 ![]( https://github.com/shmulik-willinger/traffic_sign_classifier/blob/master/readme_img/test_distribution.jpg?raw=true)

-**Pre-process the Data Set**
+## Pre-process the Data Set

 The distribution of signs between classes is very high, and the variance gets up from 210 samples for the lower class to 2250 samples to the highest one.
 I decided to generate additional data In order to raise the number of dataset samples.
 I Counted the lower & upper bounds of each class in order to  multiply each class images to raise the amount of training samples.